 Freezing your credit reports makes it harder for criminals to open new credit accounts in your name.
 A freeze is just one tool to protect your identity but it doesn’t prevent other forms of identity theft.
 Just because you freeze your file does not mean you are out of risk.
 If you decide to freeze your report, remember to pay attention to these three key risks outlined in this Forbes article.

 Placing a credit freeze requires setting up accounts at Equixfax, Experian, and TransUnion.
 They will issue you a PIN that you will use to lift the freeze.
 This article from U.S. PIRG provides instructions for placing the freezes.

 The federal law that mandated free credit freezes also extended the length of time for a fraud alert.
 Fraud alerts will now last one year.
 A fraud alert differs from a freeze in that a business must verify your identity before it issues you credit where a freeze prevents a business from reviewing your credit report.
-This article from the FTC provides more information on fraud alerts.

 The credit bureaus also offer a credit lock.
 A credit lock works similar to a freeze but doesn’t offer as much protection.
 With a lock, your information can still be sold to third parties.
 Locks aren’t required by law so the bureaus can change the terms at any time.
 This article from Marketplace provides pros and cons for credit freezes, credit locks, and ID theft protection packages.